GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Success Criteria

-- Ask the agent: *How many accounts were created in the last 10 days not including today?*.
-This should successfully retrieve the result from BigQuery (around 10 or 11, as data is randomly generated).
+- Ask the agent: *How many accounts were created in the last quarter?*.
+This should successfully retrieve the result from BigQuery (around 150, exact numbers might be different to randomly generated data).
 - Verify the agent utilizes the MCP tools to inspect and query the database under the hood.
 - All the changes are committed and pushed to the Git repository.